10 mistakes startups make when building with GenAI

 The ‘GenAI or die’ trap

-Now, let’s get into the real problems.
-Here are the biggest, most expensive mistakes startups keep making with GenAI.
+Now, let’s get into the real problems and look at the most common and costly GenAI mistakes startups keep making.

 Mistake 1.
 Garbage in, garbage out

-Synthetic data is used as a workaround.
+Synthetic data can be used here as a workaround.
 Microsoft’s Phi models, Google’s Gemma, and Nvidia’s latest AI models all incorporate synthetic data.
-By 2030, synthetic data could be a $2.34 billion market, but it’s still AI-generated guesswork.
+By 2030, synthetic data could be a $2.5 billion market but it’s still AI-generated guesswork.
 Overrelying on it creates a feedback loop detached from reality.

 Mistake 2.
 No guardrails, no control